So you want to gain traction on Pinterest and increase your followers.

 - Infographics stand out in Pinterest feeds

-- 40% of people react better to visual information than plain old words
+- Most people react better to visual information than plain old words

 Here are two outstanding examples of infographics that would stand out and draw people in: